yesworkflow-org/yw-graph-service/README.md

 ### Install a Java Runtime Environment (JRE)

-YesWorkflow Graph Service requires Java version 1.8 or higher.
+The YesWorkflow Graph Service requires Java version 1.8 or higher.
 To determine the version of java installed on your computer use the -version option to the java command.
 For example,

     $ java -version